Sign up to our weekly newsletter

-Nobody likes to think about a crisis happening, but most business owners will have been told about the importance of having a plan in place (just in-case!).
-Yet the reality is that only one in four companies admit to having one.
+Nobody likes to think about a crisis happening, but most business owners will know the importance of having a plan in place (just in-case).
+Yet the reality is that only one in four companies admit to having one!

-The word, crisis, tends to lead to thoughts of catastrophic events, but for most businesses a crisis usually involves things like financial problems, negative social media comments, technology failures, disgruntled staff or service and product issues.
+Whilst the word, ‘crisis’, tends to lead to thoughts of catastrophic events, for most businesses a crisis usually involves things like financial problems, negative social media comments, technology failures, disgruntled staff or service and product issues.

 Make no mistake, these seemingly minor problems can escalate very quickly.
 At best, dealing with them will take up a lot of time, energy and money.
 At worst, they have the power to severely damage your company’s reputation.

-Last year alone the UKs SMEs spent £8.8 billion trying to rectify business crises and it’s a known fact that 70% of smaller companies will go out of business within just one year of experiencing a crisis.
+UK SMEs spend on average £8.8 billion trying to rectify business crises and it’s a known fact that 70% of smaller companies will go out of business within just one year of experiencing a crisis.

-2020 has certainly shown how quickly and unexpectedly a crisis can happen.
-It’s impossible to predict exactly when, if or how the next crisis for your business will unfold, but don’t let it catch you unaware.
+The last two years have certainly shown just how quickly and unexpectedly a crisis can happen.
+Whilst it’s impossible to predict exactly when, if, or how the next crisis for your business will unfold, don’t let it catch you unaware.

-Essentially, crisis planning is the process of asking a series of straightforward questions, answering them, documenting them and telling your team.
+Essentially, crisis planning is the process of asking a series of straightforward questions, answering them, documenting them and communicating with your team.

 It’s essential to consider the following: